Starting with version 2.0, zenpacklib.py will ship as a separately

 class extension files will follow the verbosity and level parameters

-provided to the load_yaml
+provided to the load_yaml method.

 Please note that additional Zope configuration may be required to see